eng-james-o/questionnaireOCR/setup-instructions.md

 expo build:android  # or expo build:ios
 ```

-2. Follow Expo documentation for publishing to app stores
+2. Follow Expo documentation for publishing to app stores.